DEBCOR Engineering®

 SAP AI Agent Hub

-SAP's AI Agent Hub is now GA and free — providing a native registry for agents operating in your SAP landscape. deBCor integrates the Agent Hub as part of every governance layer deployment.
+SAP's AI Agent Hub is now GA and free — providing a native registry for agents operating in your SAP landscape.
+DEBCOR integrates the Agent Hub as part of every governance layer deployment.

 Layer 5